 Impromptu

-This type of speech is delivered “on the spur of the moment” and this depends solely on your ability to speak in an instant.
-Many times, you have done this in class when your teachers ask you to explain or justify your answers without asking you to look at your notes.
-You also see this in beauty pageants where the candidate is asked by a judge or by the master of ceremony in an instant.
-Many times, we find these contestants stammering or stuttering because they are overwhelmed by the number of spectators watching them and by other factors that intimidate them.
-While it is not easy to do this, anybody can prepare for such impromptu speeches.
+You deliver this type of speech “on the spur of the moment,” relying solely on your ability to speak instantly.
+You’ve likely done this in class when your teacher asks you to explain or justify your answers without looking at your notes.
+You also see this in beauty pageants, where the judges or master of ceremonies ask the candidate a question on the spot.
+Often, contestants stammer or stutter because they feel overwhelmed by the number of spectators or other intimidating factors.
+While this is not easy, anyone can prepare for impromptu speeches.
 To be successful, you need to:

-- Consider the question or statement to which you are about to reply or react.
+- Consider the question or statement you are about to address.

-- Speak briefly but be sure to speak about the significant point/s.
+- Speak briefly but cover the significant points.

 - Compose yourself as you organize your thoughts logically.